FY 2017

 [Bukkyo University]

-, is a tourist destination famous for its autumn leaves, but the number of tourists is decreasing year by year.
-As a result of exchanging opinions with the Kaohsiung Hoshokai, a proposal was made to coincide with the timing of the maple illumination, consideration of initiatives targeting young women and foreign tourists, and a request to restore the Kiyotaki River, which had been polluted by BBQ.
-In response to this issue, we will pick up trash in the Kiyotaki River, make handmade wind chimes, propose Kaohsiung Yurukyara, experience handmade using Kitayama cedar, and renew production of giant running horse lights.
+Kaohsiung is a famous tourist destination for its autumn leaves, but the number of tourists is decreasing year by year.
+As a result of exchanging opinions with the Kaohsiung Preservation Society, a proposal was made to coincide with the illumination period for the maple leaves, an initiative targeting young women and foreign tourists was considered, and a request was made to restore the Kiyotaki River that was polluted by BBQs.
+In response to these issues, we will carry out activities such as picking up trash on the Kiyotaki River, making handmade wind chimes, proposing a Kaohsiung mascot character, a handicraft experience using Kitayama cedar, and renewing the giant revolving lantern.

-S-Team ~Creating a place to connect high school girls and grandmothers~ Student organization SMILE
+S-Team: Creating a place that connects high school girls and grandmothers Student group SMILE

 [Kyoto University]

-Administrative Districts: Kamigyo Ward, Sakyo Ward, Nakagyo Ward, Shimogyo Ward, Ukyo Ward
+Administrative districts where it operates: Kamigyo Ward, Sakyo Ward, Nakagyo Ward, Shimogyo Ward, Ukyo Ward

-areas in which high school girls excel (makeup, nails, etc.), volunteer once a month (nails, makeup, etc.) for elderly people in nursing homes to create a community that connects the two.
-This led to high school students planning regular exchange events.
-In order to prepare, we hold a study session once a month for high school and university students after school on community revitalization for the elderly.
-This project contributes to improving self-esteem for high school students and preventing loneliness for the elderly.
+Taking advantage of the areas in which the high school girls excel (makeup, nails, etc.), they volunteer once a month (doing nails, makeup, etc.) for elderly people living in nursing homes, creating a community that connects the two groups.
+This leads to the high school students planning regular social events.
+In preparation, high school and university students hold study sessions after school once a month about revitalizing the local community, including for the elderly.
+This project contributes to improving high school students’ self-esteem and preventing elderly people from feeling lonely.

 [Bukkyo University]